-- MWD has been participating in the City of Fort Collins’ Climate Wise program since 2009 and is now a Gold Level business for 2015.
+- MWD has been participating in the City of Fort Collins’ Climate Wise program since 2009 and has been a Gold Level business from 2010 to 2015.

 - MWD is a member of or supports the following groups: Leave No Trace Center for Outdoor Ethics, American Whitewater, America Outdoors, The Paddle Sports Industry Association, American Rivers, Save the Poudre and Friends of the Poudre.
 All of these organizations are committed to sustainable practices.
 Below are links to all of these organizations for anyone who would like to participate by donating time or money to the cause.